Table of contents

 Customer data can provide valuable insight and drive successful business decisions.
 Leveraging customer purchasing data can increase sales (as in the case of Red Bay Coffee, who used data to successfully forecast popular ready-to-drink beverages), but a host of other customer information gives businesses a view into what customers want and what motivates them to purchase.

-Automating specific marketing functions allows you to reach more customers more often and can even help personalise the commerce experience for customers.
-Personalised, automated email and text campaigns based on customer segmentation can welcome new customers to your business, re-engage existing customers with a promotion or loyalty program reward, or even remind a customer about an item left in their cart.
+Automating specific marketing functions allows you to reach more customers more often and can even help personalize the commerce experience for customers.
+Personalized, automated email and text campaigns based on customer segmentation can welcome new customers to your business, reengage existing customers with a promotion or loyalty program reward, or even remind a customer about an item left in their cart.

 4. Employee management

-Since ensuring employee management runs smoothly is essential to retaining your staff, automating team management processes can help cut down on errors, paperwork and manual data entry.
-Adopting roster and shift management, time tracking and attendance and labour cost reporting helps the admin and people-management side of your business run in the background and frees up significant time.
+Since ensuring employee management runs smoothly is essential to retaining your staff, automating team management processes can help cut down on errors, paperwork, and manual data entry.
+Adopting automatic timecards, payroll, tip pooling, and commission management helps the admin and people-management side of your business run in the background and frees up significant time, as proved by Torch & Crown Brewing Company, who saves six hours a week after adopting automated tip pooling.

-Sales summaries, expense reports, invoices and accounts receivable reminders aren’t favourite tasks for most business owners, and like other business functions on this list, take up time that could be dedicated to growth.
+Sales summaries, expense reports, invoices, and accounts receivable reminders aren’t a favorite task for most business owners, and, like other business functions on this list, take up time that could be dedicated to growth.